Jeffrey-Sarnoff/QNaN.jl/README.md

 ## QNaN.jl
-#####quiet NaNs were designed to propogate information from within numerical computations
+#####quiet NaNs were designed to propagate information from within numerical computations

 Jeffrey Sarnoff at 2015-Aug-02 03:44 UTC in USA﹥NY﹥New_York